Mayfair Bar & Grill, January 1952. Source: "Images of America: St. George" (2009) by David Goldfarb and James G. Ferreri.

 By the mid-20th century, this corner building across the street from Staten Island Borough Hall was the location of a popular restaurant, known variously as the Mayfair Bar & Grill, the Mayfair Restaurant & Bar, or the Mayfair Tavern.

 Based on an FBI report, the Mayfair catered to a gay crowd by the late 1950s.
-It continued to draw gay patrons until at least the 1960s, when Mattachine Society guidebooks described the restaurant as attracting a “sweater crowd” (a white-collar crowd).
-Mattachine’s 1969 guidebook also reveals that the Mayfair was “mixed,” meaning that both gay and straight people came here.
-It appears that gay men met here in the evenings.
+A 1969 guidebook created by the Mattachine Society described the restaurant as attracting a “sweater crowd” (a white-collar crowd).
+It also reveals that the Mayfair was “mixed” (meaning that both gay and straight people came here), though the space turned into a gay bar in the evening.
+During the day, it catered to people who worked in the area.
+According to James Hanlon, a Staten Island resident who went to the Mayfair as a college student in the early 1970s, lesbians did not typically patronize this bar and instead went to the Beach Haven in Midland Beach.

 Since that time, the building has been extensively altered.